hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part2.md

 reliable effect.

-Even though in the particular benchmark setup which we report here, we didn't observe the catastrophic consequence of long GC pauses while using the Parallel collector, it is more of a chance outcome.
+Even though in the particular benchmark setup which we report here, we didn't observe the catastrophic consequence of long GC pauses on cluster stability while using the Parallel collector, it is more of a chance outcome.
 In other tests, where we used a larger heap and more data, or the same heap but with less headroom left, the Parallel collector did cause the same damage.
 However, even when it doesn't cause outright failure, the charts show the advantage it had on a single node has disappeared.
 You can expect the results to get worse with each further node you add to the cluster.

 The JDK 11 G1 collector, on the other hand, was producing GC pauses of a sufficiently short duration that the rest of the pipeline didn't get